photolith/photolith/doc/annotate.rst

 Delete annotation
     If the annotation was your own, you can also delete it

+You can also view multiple annotations at the same time by clicking on each one you want to view.
+They will then be displayed in different colors with a color legend by each annotation.
+To deselect any chosen annotation, you click them again.

 Annotate
 --------

-When in the *Annotate* tab, a blue annotation line will be visible.
+When in the *Annotate* tab, a blue axis line will be visible on the image.
 To annotate:

-* Drag the end points of the axis to the centre & edge of the otolith
+* Drag the end points of the axis to the centre & edge of the otolith in the direction you want to annotate.
-* Double-click anywhere on the axis to add an annuli marker
+* Double-click anywhere on the axis to add an annuli marker.
-* Double-click an existing marker to remove it
+* Double-click an existing marker to remove it.
-* Drag existing markers to change their position
+* Drag existing markers to change their position on the axis line.
+* Drag annotations away from the axis line by holding ``Ctrl`` and dragging.

 You can zoom into the image using the scroll-wheel, or pinching.
 The image enhancement controls in the top-right menu allow you to adjust for a clearer view.

 By default, markers will be added along the existing axis.
-If you want free-form marks, hold down ``Ctrl``:
+If you want marks away from the axis, hold down ``Ctrl``:

 * ``Ctrl`` double click to create a marker anywhere (rather than the nearest point along the axis)
 * ``Ctrl`` drag to move a marker anywhere